jeremytammik/tbc/a/1683_zero_doc_ribbon.md

 -->

-### Enable Ribbon Items in Zero Document State Update
+### Support DLL, Zero Doc State and Forge Accelerators

 If you are interested in diving deep into Forge programming, don't miss the upcoming deadline for proposals for the Boston Forge accelerator!